• Skip to primary navigation

 How does Highland Premium Beef compare to "choice" or "prime" graded beef?

 According to Jon Cordonier of Great West Cattle Company, the butcher at the USDA slaughtering facility they use gives them verbal grades that amount to 50/50 between choice and prime.
 Because they produce only a small number of cows each year, it is too expensive for them to hire a federal USDA grader.
-What this means they are not able to sell their beef as prime at a much higher price even though 50% of it is likely to be prime.
-They hope to soon be in the position to start using a USDA grader in the next year or so.
+What this means is that they are not able to sell their beef as prime at a much higher price even though 50% of it is likely to be prime.
+They hope to be soon able to start using a USDA grader in the next year or so.

 What are the advantages of raising 300 head of cattle versus 5,000?

-It's more personal" says Jon Cordonier " We know our cattle at 300 head.
+It's more personal," says Jon Cordonier.
+We know our cattle at 300 head.
 We don't have manure disposal problems, odor problems, etc. We have a very clean feedlot.
-The other advantage in a small feedlot is we have lower disease problems."
+The other advantage of a small feedlot is we have lower disease problems."

 In my opinion feedlot raised cattle will not produce premier Highland beef.
 Traditionally Scottish Highland cattle range in open paddocks and more importantly on hill country.
 Feedlots do not provide this kind of environment.
 Grassfed, hill country raised animals will produce superior beef.